Meet the team

 (visual and sound editor)

-a British Mexican artist and visual anthropologist with research interests in memory, storytelling and truth-making through visual, sensory and digital methods.
+Jose is a British Mexican artist and visual anthropologist with research interests in memory, storytelling and truth-making through visual, sensory and digital methods.
 Since 2014, he has worked in Mexico City, investigating the ways in which families create and embody myths through storytelling.
 A recent graduate from the MA in Visual Anthropology at the Granada Centre for Visual Anthropology, José is an international researcher who balances the practical and theoretical aspects of digital and visual anthropology through comics and other creative/participatory methods.

 (Advisors and contributors)